 - Identify topic sentences in paragraphs

 In academic writing, readers expect each paragraph to have a sentence or two that captures its main point.
-They’re often called “topic sentences,” though many writing instructors prefer to call them “key sentences.”
-The phrase “topic sentence” could be misleading, because it makes it seem like it always announces the topic of a paragraph or that it is always one sentence, but those things may not always be true.
-Calling it a “key sentence” reminds us that it expresses the central idea of the paragraph.
-And sometimes a question or a two-sentence construction functions as the key.
+They’re often called topic sentences, though some writing instructors call them “key sentences.”
+The phrase “topic sentence” could be misleading, because it makes it seem like it always announces the topic of a paragraph or that it is always one sentence.
+That may not always be true.
+Calling them a topic topic or a key sentence reminds us that it expresses the central idea of the paragraph.

-Consider the following examples about epidemiological evidence, meaning evidence related to the study of diseases.
+Consider the following examples about about epidemiological and etiological evidence.
+If you are unfamiliar with these terms, epidemiological evidence is related to the study of diseases.
 Etiological studies refer to the study of the origin of a disease.

 Now we turn to the epidemiological evidence.